Psilocybin 101: Effects, Benefits, and Tips for Consumption

 Psychedelic therapy, or psychedelic-assisted therapy, is a technique that involves the use of psychedelic, or hallucinogenic, substances in order to aid in the therapeutic process.
 This process involves the interaction between professionals and clients.
-Psychedelic therapy may have gained a lot of attention in recent years, but it has been used as part of holistic medicine and religious purposes for thousands of years.
+Psychedelic therapy may have gained a lot of attention in recent years, but it has been used as part of holistic medicine and for religious purposes for thousands of years.

-Psilocybin is the hallucinogenic active compound found in certain mushrooms.
+Psilocybin is the hallucinogenic active compound found in certain species of mushrooms.
 These ‘magic mushrooms’ are also used in ceremonies and spiritual practices.
-While psilocybin has the potential to induce visual or auditory hallucinations, it more commonly alters one’s perceptions.
+While psilocybin has the potential to induce visual or auditory hallucinations, it more commonly alters one’s sensory perceptions.
 Psilocybin is receiving a lot of potential for its therapeutic properties as it is showing promise, and can even be used in combination with cannabis.

 Psychedelics are illegal in most countries, so it is absolutely important for one to confirm that the therapy is happening under legal conditions.